benoit-cty/decentralized_AI/whitepaper/whitepaper.md

 ## MEET THE TEAM
 Name and pictures of team members with little bio.
 ## REFERENCES
-Link to project we use
+Link to papers and project we use
+Vuetify
+Mask RCNN
+iExec
+Open Mined